UKCloud/documentation/articles/vmware/vmw-how-ps-export-edge-data.md

     }

-4. Enter the below command to import the function.
+4. Enter the following command to import the function.

         Import-Module [PATH TO PSM1 FILE]